Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 }
 ```

-You would need use the `credentialList` to help format the Claim Code etc. for you customer's UI and also display the `redemptionInstructions`, which instucts your customer on how to redeem the reward.
+You would need use the `credentialList` to help format the Claim Code etc. for you customer's UI and also display the `redemptionInstructions`, which instructs your customer on how to redeem the reward.